-Other hubs within the network, as they meet the appropriate location criteria, are to be operated in accordance with Standard Rules Environmental Permit (SREP) SR2021 No 13: storage and mechanical treatment of end-of-life tyres for recovery.
+Other hubs within the network, if they meet the appropriate location criteria, are to be operated in accordance with Standard Rules Environmental Permit (SREP) SR2021 No 13: storage and mechanical treatment of end-of-life tyres for recovery.
 The activities at the hubs are limited to either storage and onward transfer, or storage and baling prior to onward transfer, so are inherently low risk.

 Volumes of EoL tyres stored on site are less than 100 tonnes, and given the secure supply chain and logistics control, typically remain on site no longer than 72 hours under normal operational conditions.
-The Hub located at Portbury is operated under a Bespoke Environmental Permit given location restrictions in the vicinity of the site.

-The processes that will be carried out at the Guildford facility are the following:
+The processes that will be carried out at the Letchworth facility are the following:

-- The EoLT are delivered to the site, some to the designated storage area for storage and onward dispatch to processing sites within the ETEL group. - Some EoLT will be baled before transfer to processing facilities. - the baled EoLT are stored in the designated area, prior to onward dispatch to a permitted MIL processing facility.
+The EoLT are delivered to the site, some to the tyre bund for storage and onward dispatch to processing sites within the ETEL group.

-The existing annual throughput of the site is 5,000 tonnes; an increase to 15,000 tonnes is proposed within the permit variation.
+The proposed annual throughput of the site is to increase from 5,000 tonnes to 15,000 tonnes, with no more than 100 tonnes on site at any one time.